tinkerbell/tinkerbell-docs/docs/index.md

 ## What's Powering Tinkerbell?

-The Tinkerbell stack consists of several microservices, and a grpc API:

-- [**Tink**] is the short-hand name for the [tink-server], [tink-worker] and [tink-controller].
-  `tink-worker` and `tink-server` communicate over gRPC, and are responsible for processing workflows.
-  `tink-controller` is a Kubernetes controller that resolves custom resources representing workflow execution.
+- **[Tink Server]** is responsible for serving tasks to be run by Tink Worker and updating the state of tasks as reported by Tink worker.

+- **[Tink Worker]** is responsible for retrieving and executing workflow tasks.
+It reports the state of tasks back to Tink Server.
+It is pre-packaged into our default in-memory provisioning OS, Hook.

+- **[Tink Controller]** is responsible for rendering workflow templates and managing workflow state as Tink Worker's report on their task status'.
+It is an internal component that users generally do not need to interact with.

-- [**Boots**] is Tinkerbell's DHCP server.
+- **[Boots]** is Tinkerbell's DHCP server.
   It handles DHCP requests, hands out IPs, and serves up [iPXE].
   It uses the Tinkerbell client to pull and push hardware data.
   It only responds to a predefined set of MAC addresses so it can be deployed in an existing network without interfering with existing DHCP infrastructure.

-- [**Hegel**] is the metadata service used by Tinkerbell and Hook.
-  It collects data from both and transforms it into a JSON format to be consumed as metadata.

-- [**Hook**] is Tinkerbell's default in-memory installation environment for bare metal.
+- **[Hook]** is Tinkerbell's default in-memory installation environment for bare metal.
 Hook executes workflow tasks that result in a provisioned machine.

+### Optional services

+- **[Hegel]** is a metadata service that can be used during the configuration of a permanent OS.

-- [**PBnJ**] is an optional microservice that can communicate with baseboard management controllers (BMCs) to control power and boot settings.
+- **[PBnJ]** is a microservice that can communicate with baseboard management controllers (BMCs) to control power and boot settings.

-- [**Rufio**] is an optional Kubernetes controller that facilitates baseboard management controller interactions.
-It operates similarly to PBnJ but has a Kubernetes focused API.
+- **[Rufio]** is a Kubernetes controller that facilitates baseboard management controller interactions.
+It functions similarly to PBnJ but with a Kubernetes focused API.

-In addition to the microservices, there are three pieces of infrastructure:

-- [**Image Repository**] -
-  Tinkerbell uses a local image repository to store all of the action images used in a workflow.
-  This is particularly useful for secure environments that don't have access to the internet.
-  You can also choose to use [Quay] or [Docker Hub] as the repository to store images for if your environment does have internet access.

-- [**NGINX**] - NGINX is a web server which can also be used as a reverse proxy, load balancer, mail proxy, and HTTP cache.
-  Tinkerbell uses NGINX to serve the required boot files and OS images during workflow execution.

 ## First Steps